aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 **Outputs:**

-- A structure EOS configuration file in yaml format.
+- A structured EOS configuration file in yaml format.
 This provides the following benefits:
   - First, this allows to naturally detect duplicate entries from input, as yaml dictionaries don't process duplicate keys.
   - Leverage the structured data to create eos cli configuration.
   - Leverage the structured data to create end user documentation.
   - Leverage the structured data for pre and post fabric tests.
 - Fabric Documentation in Markdown format.
-- Leaf and Spine Point-To-Point Links summary in csv format.
+- Leaf and Spine Topology summary in csv format.

 **Tasks:**